 Saving and investing money has always been something I’ve wanted to do more of and more effectively.
 But without clarity on I how should be spending, saving, or investing, I defaulted to “going with the flow” and spending as I pleased.
 Savings would be inconsistent and there was no plan for investing at all.

-In order to save and invest, I had to have clarity on what I wanted to and could accomplish.
+In order to save and invest, I had to have clarity on what I wanted to do and could accomplish.
 For my finances, this meant going through my income and expenses and understanding how much I would actually be comfortable spending and saving.
 With specific numbers for spending, saving, and investing, I could then allocate my monthly income as needed to various accounts.
 I had set up an autopilot financial plan where I wouldn’t have to think about saving and spending.

 My fun spending was tied to a specific debit card and checking account that would re-fill with essentially an “allowance” on a monthly basis.
 This way, it was incredibly easy for me to keep track and also limit my spending.
 If my card got rejected, I knew it was time to cool off on the fun spending for the rest of the month.